Group B Streptococcal Vaccine for prevention of life-threatening infections in newborns.

-MinervaX is developing a novel vaccine candidate against Group B Streptococci (GBS).
+MinervaX is developing a novel innovative vaccine candidate against Group B Streptococcus.

-Most clinically important strains of GBS express either Rib or alpha (α), two related surface proteins (1).
 It has been demonstrated in a mouse model, that Rib and α elicit protective immunity to lethal infection with GBS strains expressing the corresponding protein (2-4).
 This was demonstrated in both passive and active vaccination studies.
-Importantly, Rib is expressed by most serotype III strains, and by all strains of the hyper-virulent clone ST-17.
-The α protein is expressed by many strains of types Ia, Ib and II (1).
-In active immunization studies, Rib and α elicit protective immunity when administered in alum, an adjuvant accepted for use in humans, indicating that Rib and α are of interest for the development of a vaccine against GBS (3).
+In active immunization studies, Rib and α elicit protective immunity when administered in alum, an adjuvant accepted for use in humans, indicating that Rib and α were of interest for the development of a vaccine against GBS (3).

 IgG antibodies to Rib and α have been found in serum from both neonates and their mothers (5).
 A correlation was demonstrated between the antibody levels in neonatal and maternal sera, implying that maternal antibodies to Rib and α are transferred to the fetus during pregnancy.
 Moreover, low levels of antibodies to Rib and α in neonatal sera appears to be a risk factor for invasive GBS infection, implying that a vaccine based on Rib and α may confer protection against neonatal GBS disease (5).